Unity Cup Scenario

 Skills

-During an Aoharu Hai training run, you will get multiple opportunities to obtain scenario-related skills.
+During an Unity Cup career, you will get multiple opportunities to obtain scenario-related skills.

 Awarded in the Senior Class, second half of November.
-The skill is randomly picked from your highest team stat rank.
+The skill type (stat) is randomly picked from your highest team stat rank.

 Team Names